The PID Act supports DEECA's commitment to the principles of open, honest and accountable governance.

 • establishes a system for such matters to be confidentially disclosed and impartially investigated

-• provides the discloser with protection from detrimental action as a result of making the disclosure.
+• provides the discloser with protection from detrimental action taken in reprisal for making a disclosure.

 Corrupt or improper conduct is described within the PID Act as: